saturneric/GpgFrontend-Manual/src/content/docs/extra/algorithms-comparison.md

 ### DSA (Digital Signature Algorithm)

-- **What it is**: an older signing algorithm, once the standard partner to ElGamal encryption.
+- **What it is**: an older signing algorithm, once commonly paired with ElGamal encryption.
-- **Where it stands now**: superseded.
-EdDSA and ECDSA are faster, smaller, and safer.
+- **Where it stands now**: outdated.
+Newer algorithms such as EdDSA and ECDSA are faster, smaller, and safer.
 - **In GpgFrontend**: since v2.2.2, the rPGP engine cannot generate DSA keys at all, following RFC 9580.
 GnuPG still offers it for older setups.
 Existing DSA keys still import and verify.